zerosonesfun/awesome-recruiting/README.md

 **[`^        back to top        ^`](#)**

 [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence), or A.I., is a fast growing sector of the talent acquisition community.
-Using machine learning technology and algorthms, the computer does some of the recruitment work for you.
+Using machine learning technology and algorithms, the computer does some of the recruitment work for you.

 - [hireEZ AI Sourcing](https://hireez.com/solutions/ai-sourcing/) - hireEZ’s AI Sourcing sorts and ranks best-fit talent on the open web so you don’t have to spend hours scrolling through irrelevant candidate profiles. `paid`